-Jones, No. 5 Alabama rout Western Carolina, 66-3
+Jones, No. 5 Alabama rout Western Carolina, 66-3 without Tua

 Western Carolina fell to 0-57 against FBS teams.
 The Catamounts came up empty after making it into Tide territory on each of their first four drives, including three turnovers.

+“We had five turnovers on the day, and you can’t do that against anybody, but especially the University of Alabama,” Catamounts coach Mark Speir said.
+“I wish them the best of luck in their quest for the playoffs.”

-Alabama did what it was supposed to and showed no signs of an emotional hangover after Tua Tagovailoa’s injury.
-The defense had some shaky moments but was missing several players nursing injuries, including Raekwon Davis.
+Alabama did what it was supposed to and showed no signs of an emotional hangover after Tagovailoa’s injury.
+The defense had some shaky moments but was missing several players nursing injuries, including linemen Raekwon Davis and D.J.
+Dale.
+Najee Harris ran for a touchdown and caught a scoring pass.

 PICKS IN PAIRS

-McKinney ended Western Carolina’s first two drives with interceptions, including the pick six, after coming in with just one.
-Jared Mayden got his third and fourth interceptions.
+McKinney ended Western Carolina’s first two drives with interceptions, including the pick-six, after coming in with just one.
+Mayden got his third and fourth interceptions.

 UP NEXT